Ashwiniraykar/Principal-Component-Analysis/README.md

 Used Principle Component Analysis (PCA) implementation to investigate dimensionality reduction of the  “breast cancer” dataset provided by Scikit-Learn.

 - Implemented PCA in two different ways:

    a)	using the eigenvector decomposition of the covariance matrix

    b)	using Singular Value Decomposition (SVD) method

 - Provided a plot that shows the level of data variance retained as a function of dimensionality reduction.
--
+- A two-dimensional plot of the dataset with the reduced number of features, using the first two Eigen vectors.